 Vaccines protect against many potentially harmful diseases

-Galveston County Health District (GCHD) recognizes National Immunization Month as a chance to highlight the importance of immunizations for all ages.
+August marks National Immunization Awareness Month and Galveston County Health District (GCHD) takes this time to highlight the importance of vaccination at all ages.

-Vaccines are the best way for parents to protect their children from many potentially life-threatening diseases such as measles, whooping cough, chickenpox and some cancers.
-Parents should follow the recommended immunization schedule for their child.
+Vaccines are the best way for parents to protect their children – and themselves – from 16 potentially harmful diseases that can often be extremely serious, especially in infants and young children.
+These diseases include measles, whopping cough, chickenpox and some cancers.

 “All adults should get an influenza vaccine each year to protect against the seasonal flu,” Dawley said.
 “Some people are at high risk, like adults 65 years old and older, children younger than 5, pregnant women and those with long-term medical conditions like asthma, heart disease and diabetes.”